The white sketchers, “jorts,” and dad jokes are just around the corner.

 If this is your first baby, then it’s time to get to work prepping and cleaning – make sure your house is clean and ready because this might be the last time you have time to clean for a while.

-While your partner handles the stress of carrying the child, the father handles plenty of other tasks.
+While your partner handles the stress of carrying the child, the father handles many other tasks.

-Here are seven things you should do as a father before your baby is born.
+You should do seven things as a father before your baby is born.

-Plenty of prep work is going to rest on your shoulders, so get your tool belt on, pull out those paint splotches, and get to work!
+Plenty of prep work will rest on your shoulders, so get your tool belt on, pull out those paint splotches, and get to work!

 Your baby is on the way, and it’s up to you to make sure everything is ready and in order.